microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 This output will be also logged on the build server during the CI builds and helps analyze build failures.

+For additional information on sending test output to the console when using XUnit see [Capturing Output](https://xunit.net/docs/capturing-output.html) in the XUnit documentation.

 ## Data Driven Tests

 [WIP]